jovanliuc/java-families-docs/java/java-classloader.md

 that are required for the JVM to start up.

 ## 4. What is the extension classloader?
-A: The extension classloader is responsible for loading classes from the extension directories, which are specified by the java.ext.dirs system property.
+The extension classloader is responsible for loading classes from the extension directories, which are specified by the j`ava.ext.dirs` system property.

 ## 5. What is the system classloader?
-A: The system classloader is responsible for loading classes from the classpath, which is specified by the `java.class.path` system property.
+The system classloader is responsible for loading classes from the classpath, which is specified by the `java.class.path` system property.

 ## 6. What is the delegation model of classloaders?
-A: The delegation model of classloaders is a mechanism by which classloaders delegate the task of loading a class to their parent classloader before attempting to load the
+The delegation model of classloaders is a mechanism by which classloaders delegate the task of loading a class to their parent classloader before attempting to load the